 Great content leads to a better Chatbot.
-Keep your ChatBot Content updated and follow our Best Practices to take your customer experience to the next level.
+Keep your chatbot content updated and follow our best practice guidelines to take your customer experience to the next level.

 Below, you'll find step-by-step instructions on how to add, update, and delete Fixed and Dynamic Responses and Example Questions.

-To optimise your ChatBot responses, explore our Best Practices for ChatBot Responses, curated by our Conversation Design Team.
+To optimise your chatbot responses, explore our Best Practices for ChatBot Responses, curated by our Chatbot Design Team.

 Fixed Responses vs. Dynamic Responses

 The table below provides a brief overview of each response types strengths.
-For a full rundown on how your Chatbot works, check out our article on Understanding How Your ChatBot Works.
+For a full rundown, check out our article on Understanding How Your Chatbot Works.

 Fixed Responses | Dynamic Responses |